 Sailing Travel Insurance

-JS Travel insurance policies are available to offer cover whilst you are Sailing if you require Medical Assistance or Air Ambulance due to illness or any accidents that happen when you are Sailing.
-We can provide cover if you are Sailing and Yachting Insurance on a chartered trip or friend’s boat as well as your own boat with a crew.
-The online policy covers you…
+JS Travel insurance policies are available to offer cover whilst you are Sailing, if you require Medical Assistance or Air Ambulance due to illness or any accidents that happen when you are Sailing.
+This policy will provide cover for Sailing within 12 Nautical Miles from shore.
+We provide cover for Residents of the United Kingdom, the Channel Islands and British…